crazyyy/beonspeak.com/wordpress/wp-content/plugins/maxbuttons/readme.txt

 * Pinterest
 * VKontakte
 * StumbleUpon
 * Reddit
-* Digg
+* Whatsapp
-* Bloglovin
+* Buffer

-Use our sets as is or modify them as you would like with our button editor to get just the look and feel you want.
+Plus email and print icons.

 = Social Icons =

-In addition to promoting your content through MaxButtons social share functions.
-You can also use or modify our social share icons to promote your social network profiles.
+In addition to promoting your content through MaxButtons share buttons you can also use share buttons to promote your social network profiles.
 Simply select a social icon or make a button, include the link to your profile and post the button shortcode on your page.
 Social icons are easy with MaxButtons!

 = MaxButtons Pro =

-Take your buttons to the next level with [MaxButtons Pro](https://www.maxbuttons.com/pricing/?utm_source=repombp&utm_medium=mbrepo&utm_content=MBPro&utm_campaign=repombp) !
+Take your buttons to the next level with [MaxButtons Pro](https://www.maxbuttons.com/pricing/?utm_source=repombp&utm_medium=mbrepo&utm_content=MBPro&utm_campaign=repombp)!

-Our premium WordPress plugin for buttons, social share and social icons brings you the [best WordPress button plugin](https://maxbuttons.com/?utm_source=mprepo&utm_medium=mbrepo&utm_content=best_css3_button&utm_campaign=repobestcss3) through continuous feature updating.
+Our premium WordPress plugin for buttons, share buttons and social icons brings you the [best WordPress button plugin](https://maxbuttons.com/?utm_source=mprepo&utm_medium=mbrepo&utm_content=best_css3_button&utm_campaign=repobestcss3) through continuous feature updating.
 Upgrading to the Pro version allows you to add icons and images to your custom WordPress buttons.
 The Pro features allow you to do so much more!

-* **Icon Support** - Add icons to your buttons and customize placement and size.
+* **Icon Support** - Add icons and images to your buttons and customize placement and size.
 * **Multi-line text** - Add a second line of text and stylize with font, size and placement.
 * **Google Fonts** - We have included the entire set to help your buttons stand out with beautiful typography.
 * **Button Packs** - Ready to use, value priced button sets that make any site good great.
-* **Google Analytics** Event Tracking for WordPress Buttons.
+* **Google Analytics** [Event Tracking for WordPress Buttons](https://maxbuttons.com/google-analytics-event-tracking/).
 The best way to see you users’ interactions with buttons in Google Analytics.
 No coding needed.
 * **Import/Export** - Useful for backing up and/or moving your buttons.
 Also, use any of the great free icons listed on our site.
+* Include images in buttons.
 * **Button Search** - for easier management of large button sets.
-* **Font Awesome** - easiest WordPress integration
+* **Font Awesome 5** - Largest icon collection, fastest served
 * **Visual Composer** - Integrated with Visual Composer
 * **Contact Form 7** Integration
 * **Beaver Builder** Integration
 * **Easy Digital Downloads** Purchase and Checkout Button Integration

-MaxButtons Pro includes 17 beautifully designed social share sets plus you can use the advanced functions to design and configure social buttons and icons.

 = WordPress Button Sets =

-In addition to the free button packs included with MaxButtons Pro you can also purchase additional professionally designed, production ready button packs from the largest [WordPress button](http://maxbuttons.com/product-category/button-packs/?utm_source=reposets1&utm_medium=mbrepo&utm_content=buttonsets1&utm_campaign=reposets1) library in existence.
-The library features more than 5,000 buttons.
+In addition to the Basic Buttons and free button packs included with MaxButtons Pro you can also purchase additional professionally designed, production ready button packs from the largest [WordPress button](http://maxbuttons.com/product-category/button-packs/?utm_source=reposets1&utm_medium=mbrepo&utm_content=buttonsets1&utm_campaign=reposets1) library in existence.
+The library features more than 6,000 buttons.
 It is the largest WordPress button library in the known universe.

 [Wordpress button sets](https://maxbuttons.com/product-category/button-packs/?utm_source=reposets&utm_medium=mbrepo&utm_content=button_pack&utm_campaign=reposets) make designers and developers much more productive.

 = Free Icons =

-You can add free icons when you create your buttons with MaxButtons Pro so we’ve built one of the largest libraries to inspire you and make your buttons really stand out.
+You can use free icons when you create your buttons with MaxButtons Pro so we’ve built one of the largest libraries to inspire you and make your buttons really stand out.

 = Button Shortcode =